ReTTr0c/NeuronActivation/README.md

                           the base details)
 - C++ -> JS IPC via NeutralinoJS API (stdout)

-- Only tested on 64-bit Windows; May or may not work on Linux.
-- **As of release v1.0.1, any system with a name containing non-English characters will break the simulation** Under MIT license.
+Only tested on 64-bit Windows; May or may not work on Linux.\n **As of release v1.0.1, any system with a name containing non-English characters will break the simulation**\n Under MIT license.